 Your Finances Are Ready

 When it comes to investing in property, having the money to purchase and maintain the property is essential.
-It's important that you are confident your financial means can handle both of these obligations, as this will determine whether or not your investment will be a good one.
+Be confident your financial means can handle both of these obligations, as this will determine whether or not your investment will be a good one.

 Have the Money to Buy the Property